 - Lower IT requirements for maintenance and installation

 - Reduced costs for upgrades and tech support

-- Eliminate the recurring need to purchase new software
+- Eliminate the recurring need to purchase new hardware

-Reducing cost is a fundamental motivator for any savvy business owner, but a recent report at Business.com might be the tipping point for those still on the fence about migrating their small business to the cloud.
+Reducing cost is a fundamental motivator for any savvy business owner.
+However, a recent report at Business.com might be the tipping point for those still on the fence about migrating their small business to the cloud.

 Small Businesses Double Profits by Switching to the Cloud

 Business.com reported in 2017 the results of a study by software company Exact in collaboration with PB7 Research.
 Beyond savings in IT cost, the study showed surprising results for companies that adopted the cloud.
 Not only did they double profit margins, but these companies increased revenue growth by 25%.
 Bear in mind that these represent the overall average results.
 Many companies reaped an even larger return on an investment after moving to the cloud.

 So how did the cloud work its magic to achieve these incredible numbers?

 The days of one computer-one server are far behind for businesses who have adopted versatile cloud technology.
 Employees can access information and software anytime and anywhere, using their favorite devices.
 Adding mobility so employees can achieve productive results in or out of the office has a significant positive effect on the bottom line.

 In any successful business, growth happens.
 The cloud allows a business to expand application resources and data storage capabilities without heavy investment in on-premise hardware and the human resources needed to keep them online.
 Conversely, in the case of a downturn in the economic cycle, a business doesn't find itself covering the cost of idle resources.